Double Hung vs Single Hung Windows Pros and Cons

 • Pros:

-• Energy Efficient: Better insulation due to fewer gaps.
+• Energy Efficient: They provide better insulation because of fewer gaps.

 • Cons:

-• Limited Airflow: Only the bottom sash opens, restricting ventilation.
+• Limited Airflow: Only the bottom sash opens, which can limit ventilation.

-• Cleaning Difficulties: Accessing the upper sash can be cumbersome without help.
+• Cleaning Difficulties: It can be hard to reach the upper sash without help.

 Common Problems and Solutions